LeetLLM

 Anomalous patternsUser querying outside their normal access patterns (detected by ML)Security Operations Center (SOC) alert + block

 HITL patterns aren't only about blocking access.
 They also make sensitive access explicit and reviewable.
-The tradeoff is friction: too many approvals will push users toward shadow workflows, while too few approvals leave real security gaps.
+Too many approvals will push users toward shadow workflows, while too few approvals leave real security gaps.

 Output sanitization